 Criteria for Satisfactory Academic Progress

-Under the criteria for satisfactory academic progress, the students must comply with the following two
+Under the qualitative criteria, to make Satisfactory Academic Progress, the student must comply with the following two criteria:

-criteria:

-1. Qualitative academic progress: Demonstrate a minimum overall grade point average of 3.0 at the end of the graduate student's second term of enrollment, and at the end of each subsequent term thereafter.
+1. Demonstrate a minimum overall cumulative grade point average of 3.0 at the end of the student's second term of enrollment, and at the end of each subsequent term thereafter.

-2. Quantitative academic progress: Demonstrate successful completion of the required percentage

-of the total cumulative credit hours according to intervals in which progress is being measured.
+2. Demonstrate successful completion of the required percentage of the total cumulative Semester Credit Hours he or she has attempted in the program of study.

-To maintain Satisfactory Academic Progress, a student must establish and maintain at least a 3.0

-overall cumulative grade point average by the end of the student's second term of enrollment and all

-subsequent terms of enrollment.
+To maintain Satisfactory Academic Progress, a student must establish and maintain at least a 3.0 overall cumulative grade point average by the end of the student's second term of enrollment and all subsequent terms of enrollment.
 Also, to maintain Satisfactory Academic Progress, the student must complete the required percentage of coursework attempted.

-Any student who fails to establish or maintain Satisfactory Academic Process must meet with the Academic Dean or Provost.
+Any student who fails to establish or maintain Satisfactory Academic Progress must meet with the Academic Dean, Academic Vice President or Academic Coordinator.

 A student who fails to establish or maintain Satisfactory Academic Progress will be placed on academic probation and maintain this status of academic probation during the following semester.
 At the end of the semester in which the student is on probation, the student's overall GPA and Semester Credit Hours Completion Percentage will be recalculated.
 A student will be removed from academic probation only if the student completes the appropriate percentage of coursework and earns a "B" or better in all courses attempted during the semester in which he or she is on academic probation and earns a cumulative GPA of 3.0 or higher.

-Minimum Overall Cumulative GPA Graduate: Required percentage of completion of coursework attempted:

-3.0

-Interval I: End of the second 80%

-term:

-3.0

-Interval II: End of the

-student's third and any 80%

-subsequent term:

-Interval III: The total 3.0

-maximum for completion as 000/

-timeframe described under 80%

-"Quantitative Criteria" below.